DIY Solar Generator – Complete Guide With Diagrams

 NOTE: All diagrams used in this guide depict the DIY solar generator case and components relatively accurately in terms of dimension.
 You will, however, have to check the placement carefully when doing any component mounting.

-Here is a schematic representation of the 1620 case internal dimensions and suggested internal component layout for the DIY solar generator.
+Here is a schematic representation of the 1620 case’s internal dimensions and suggested internal component layout for the DIY solar generator.

 Mounting the Battery

 The battery is located at the bottom, wheel end of the case.
-This will put the heaviest component low down over the wheels to give the best support for the battery and balance to the DIY solar generator build.
+This will lower the heaviest component over the wheels to give the best support for the battery and balance to the DIY solar generator build.